wjakob/nanobind/docs/api_core.rst

-   Convenience wrapper to create a :cpp:class:`builtin_exception` C++ exception instance that nanobind will re-raise as a Python ``StopIteration`` exception boundary. when it crosses the C++ ↔ Python interface.
+   Convenience wrapper to create a :cpp:class:`builtin_exception` C++ exception instance that nanobind will re-raise as a Python ``StopIteration`` exception when it crosses the C++ ↔ Python interface.

 .. cpp:function:: builtin_exception index_error(const char * what = nullptr)

-   Convenience wrapper to create a :cpp:class:`builtin_exception` C++ exception instance that nanobind will re-raise as a Python ``IndexError`` exception boundary. when it crosses the C++ ↔ Python interface.
+   Convenience wrapper to create a :cpp:class:`builtin_exception` C++ exception instance that nanobind will re-raise as a Python ``IndexError`` exception when it crosses the C++ ↔ Python interface.

 .. cpp:function:: builtin_exception key_error(const char * what = nullptr)

-   Convenience wrapper to create a :cpp:class:`builtin_exception` C++ exception instance that nanobind will re-raise as a Python ``KeyError`` exception boundary. when it crosses the C++ ↔ Python interface.
+   Convenience wrapper to create a :cpp:class:`builtin_exception` C++ exception instance that nanobind will re-raise as a Python ``KeyError`` exception when it crosses the C++ ↔ Python interface.

 .. cpp:function:: builtin_exception value_error(const char * what = nullptr)

-   Convenience wrapper to create a :cpp:class:`builtin_exception` C++ exception instance that nanobind will re-raise as a Python ``ValueError`` exception boundary. when it crosses the C++ ↔ Python interface.
+   Convenience wrapper to create a :cpp:class:`builtin_exception` C++ exception instance that nanobind will re-raise as a Python ``ValueError`` exception when it crosses the C++ ↔ Python interface.

 .. cpp:function:: builtin_exception type_error(const char * what = nullptr)

-   Convenience wrapper to create a :cpp:class:`builtin_exception` C++ exception instance that nanobind will re-raise as a Python ``TypeError`` exception boundary. when it crosses the C++ ↔ Python interface.
+   Convenience wrapper to create a :cpp:class:`builtin_exception` C++ exception instance that nanobind will re-raise as a Python ``TypeError`` exception when it crosses the C++ ↔ Python interface.

 .. cpp:function:: builtin_exception buffer_error(const char * what = nullptr)

-   Convenience wrapper to create a :cpp:class:`builtin_exception` C++ exception instance that nanobind will re-raise as a Python ``BufferError`` exception boundary. when it crosses the C++ ↔ Python interface.
+   Convenience wrapper to create a :cpp:class:`builtin_exception` C++ exception instance that nanobind will re-raise as a Python ``BufferError`` exception when it crosses the C++ ↔ Python interface.

 .. cpp:function:: builtin_exception import_error(const char * what = nullptr)

-   Convenience wrapper to create a :cpp:class:`builtin_exception` C++ exception instance that nanobind will re-raise as a Python ``ImportError`` exception boundary. when it crosses the C++ ↔ Python interface.
+   Convenience wrapper to create a :cpp:class:`builtin_exception` C++ exception instance that nanobind will re-raise as a Python ``ImportError`` exception when it crosses the C++ ↔ Python interface.

 .. cpp:function:: builtin_exception attribute_error(const char * what = nullptr)

-   Convenience wrapper to create a :cpp:class:`builtin_exception` C++ exception instance that nanobind will re-raise as a Python ``AttributeError`` exception boundary. when it crosses the C++ ↔ Python interface.
+   Convenience wrapper to create a :cpp:class:`builtin_exception` C++ exception instance that nanobind will re-raise as a Python ``AttributeError`` exception when it crosses the C++ ↔ Python interface.

 .. cpp:function:: void register_exception_translator(void (* exception_translator)(const std::exception_ptr &, void*), void * payload = nullptr)